 A key focus is to co-design new school menus and new educational approaches to demonstrate how a regenerative healthy diet can reduce climate change.
 The team will assess how innovations in hybrid food economies and regenerative farming can support system change within early years and primary school settings, leading to improved nutritional quality, optimised environments and reduction in green house gas emissions.
 We aim to reduce inequalities in health and diet quality early in life and catalyse dietary change more broadly.
 One example of this is our focus on improving food provision over school holidays, where we are working in collaboration with the Food Foundation and holiday provision partners in Yorkshire to evaluate the Holiday Activities and Food (HAF) Programme.

 We also plan to develop a new model of food procurement to schools and nurseries, by adapting food environments in early years and school settings to enable children to be drivers of change.
 We will empower and harness the ideas of children through our new Leaders for Change group – children who are representing our collaborating schools, ages 6-16.
-This group, alongside the Food Foundation’s Global Champions Network, will contribute to biannual events and opportunities for co-designing interventions based on new knowledge and understandings.
+This group, alongside the Food Foundation’s Young Food Ambassadors, will contribute to biannual events and opportunities for co-designing interventions based on new knowledge and understandings.

 As well as showing how children can be agents for change, other important outcomes of the programme will include enhanced food education, regenerative environmental impacts, increased nutritional value and enhanced equity of catering provision.